How to take parental leave as a freelancer

-Yesterday, House Speaker Nancy Pelosi announced that four weeks of national paid family and medical leave was getting added back into President Biden’s social safety net bill, just a week after Democrats initially removed the provision.
+Earlier this month, House Speaker Nancy Pelosi announced that four weeks of national paid family and medical leave was getting added back into President Biden’s social safety net bill, just a week after Democrats initially removed the provision.
 But while the final fate of the bill remains uncertain, this fact remains: The United States is currently the only wealthy nation without any form of national paid parental leave.

 The situation is especially challenging for many freelancers who become parents.
 Currently, the Federal Family and Medical Leave Act offers up to 12 weeks of unpaid leave for female W2 employees and is considered “short-term disability.”
 However, this doesn’t apply to men who become parents—or to independent contractors.
 (There is also no leave mandate for those who decide to adopt, use a surrogate, or otherwise welcome a child into their home.)